Trump's crackdown on protesters is great news for Chinese propagandists

 As tensions between China and the United States have escalated in recent years, June 4 has become an increasingly important date for American political leaders, especially ones who are hawkish on China.
 On that day in 1989, Chinese security forces killed thousands of pro-democracy protesters in Beijing’s Tiananmen Square.

 While any mention of that massacre is verboten in China, American politicians generally mark the occasion with a flurry of statements condemning the Chinese Communist Party and its authoritarian state.
 It’s an easy victory lap for politicians of either stripe, a way to poke at China while propping up the United States as a champion of democracy.
 Sen. Tom Cotton (R-Ark.), in one typical post from last year, said, “We’ll never forget the bravery and sacrifice of those Chinese students.”
-He followed up a few months later in a tweet during the Hong Kong protests, saying “The Chinese Communist Party is preparing for a violent crack-down on civilian protestors in Hong Kong.
+He followed up a few months later in a tweet during the Hong Kong protests, saying “The Chinese Communist Party is preparing for a violent crack-down on civilian protesters in Hong Kong.
 If Beijing imposes martial law in Hong Kong, there must be serious consequences.”

 But not this year.
 Cotton, in an ugly New York Times op-ed on Wednesday (that has since prompted backlash among Times staff), called for the US military to use an “overwhelming show of force to disperse, detain and ultimately deter lawbreakers.”
 As other Republicans take their lead from Cotton and Donald Trump, China’s propaganda machine has gleefully taken advantage of these attempts to squash protesters’ free speech rights.